-Robotics Innovation Open Source Class (SF 50292)
+Robotics 3 (SF 50292)

-Open to youth enrolled in Robotics 3, but may also include youth in Robotics 1 or 2 if the exhibits meets the guidelines.
+Open to youth enrolled in Robotics 3 but may also include youth in Robotics 1 or 2 if the exhibit meets the guidelines.
 Exhibit an original robot, either homemade or a kit that does not fall under Robotics 1 or 2 that can complete a task using MULTIPLE sensors.
-If a robot kit is used, then some parts of the robot must be built using other components such as wood, plastic or metal.
-The robot can include any types of motors, pneumatics or sensors.
-The Innovation class can also be used for LEGO Mindstorms or VEX kits where the exhibit does not fall under Robotics 1 or 2 exhibit option.
+The robot must be autonomous and cannot be controlled remotely.
+If a robot kit is used, then some parts of the robot must be built using other components such as wood, plastic, or metal.
+The robot can include any type of motors, pneumatics, or sensors.
+The Innovation class can also be used for LEGO Mindstorms/ Spike Prime, etc. or Vex kits where the exhibit does not fall under Robotics 1 or 2 exhibit option.
 Autonomous control of the robot may also be achieved using an "open source" platform such as Arduino or Raspberry Pi and can be programed using a coding language that is publicly available.
-Exhibitors in Robotics Innovation/Open Source class must bring a detailed engineering notebook that describes how the exhibitor designed, built and programmed the exhibit.
+Exhibitors in Robotics Innovation/Open-Source class must complete and display a build log which contains a diagram (drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programming decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project (as well as while preparing the exhibit).
+In addition, each youth must bring their program code (on laptop or on paper), and their robot to demonstrate.
+Exhibits in this class must be able to fit on no more than a 6' x 2' table (or ground footprint), and must be fully assembled 15 minutes prior to the judging start time.
+No Exceptions.